Gemstar007/learning-hadoop-is-fun/HelloWorld_Sandbox/hive.md

 * sandbox-ip
 * sandbox-credendital

-##Optional :
+## Optional

-(if you want to perform update and delete operations) Before doing hive operations make some changes:
+If we want to perform update and delete operations we need to make some changes:

-1.Log in to Ambari using user credentials raj_ops/raj_ops.
+* Log in to Ambari using user credentials raj_ops/raj_ops.

-2.Enabling Hive ACID is simple: Ambari -> Hive -> Configs.
+* Enabling Hive ACID is simple: Ambari -> Hive -> Configs.
 Set ACID Transactions to On.

-3.Set hive.enforce.bucketing to true and save changes.
+* Set hive.enforce.bucketing to true and save changes.

-4.restart all the affected services.
+* restart all the affected services.

 ## Setup